peach-bot/Peach/README.md

  - [ ] Minigames (Duels, Roulette, Lottery)
  - [ ] Leveling and ranking system

-## How does it work?
-How can I contribute?

-Peach features a dynamic system for loading and powering its features (plugins).
-The system includes an API for plugins to be written against allowing for better maintainability.

 ## 💜 Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):